 With this technology Reiger created a truly zero-turn capable lawn mower.

 Unfortunately for Reiger his invention never really grab the public attention until it was sold so Hustler Turf.
 Hustler Turf then manufactured and sold the “Hustler” which went on to become a huge commercial success.

 Then in 1969, Grasshopper Mowers introduced the first truly commercial zero-turn mower and the design was cemented into popular use after that.

 Fast forward to 1974 and Dixon were the first to coin the term “zero turn radius” when they introduced their zero turn mower to the market.

 Of course there have been other developments and innovations since then but what we’ve covered so far basically shows the history of the lawn mower as we know it.

-So the next time you start up your trusted old lawn mower give a thought to the many people who helped design and develop a now tried-and-trusted garden tool that has helped shape the nation’s gardens for almost 200 years.
+So the next time you start up your trusted old lawn mower give a thought to the many people who helped design and develop a now tried-and-trusted garden tool.
+Be thankful for this handy lawn machine that has helped shape the nation’s gardens for almost 200 years.